Protect Returning Employees and Customers by Flushing Water Lines

 When a building’s water supply system is unused for an extended period of time, the water that lingers in the supply lines undergoes several changes.
 Municipal water supplies contain disinfecting agents; as water sits still in pipes for days or weeks, the disinfectants dissipate in the supply lines.

-As biofilm forms inside pipes, colonies of microorganism may pose a health threat to people if water supply systems are not properly flushed.
+As biofilm forms inside pipes, colonies of microorganisms may pose a health threat to people if water supply systems are not properly flushed.
 During a long-term shutdown, the protective scale that naturally occurs inside water pipes also breaks down.
 This can result in lead and other metals leaching into the water supply.

 How to Flush Water Lines